Starting with GIT using GitHub. How to create a new repository, and What is GitHub?

 - vim hello.c – Create a hello.c source file

-- git add hello.c – add the file in the empty repository. optionally we may also use git add all if there are multiple files and we want to add all of them for initial commit.
+git add hello.c– add the file to the empty repository.
+Optionally we may also use Git add all command if there are multiple files and we want to add all of them for the initial commit.

 Add the local git project into GitHub repository projectsource.

-We can see in the above output, that while adding the project, there was an error.
+We can see in the above output that while adding the project, there was an error.
 This is because the local repository head is at zero.
-While the remote head has moved to one (we commit README).
-To push our changes, we need to synch the local work with the remote.
+At the same time, the remote head has moved to one (we commit README).
+We need to synch the local work with the remote to push our changes.
 For that, there is a pull command.

-If there was no README commit, there was not an error.
+If there was no README commit, there was no error.

 Bring changes to the local project and make the repository update.